sarahucl94/voxel_wise_network_analysis/README.md

 Ideally this code should be run on computing clusters if using large volumes of data (eg. naturalistic fMRI datasets).
 The main code is in `analysis.sh` that calls all others.
 The centrality and adjacency matrix are obtained from `brain_network_centrality.m`.
 OSLOM can be run in parallel for faster results, in which case you'll need the `compare_consecutive_comms.m` script to relabel consecutive windows, since OSLOM will start the partitioning in a different way every time.
 You can also run OSLOM using info from a previous timepoint, but this means running the code sequentially.

+If you are thinking of running analyses on clusters, feel free to have a look at `submission_script.txt` for ideas on how to run a similar analysis.
 ROI-based analysis scripts coming VERY SOON....